Circle skirt calculator: Create your custom-fit circle skirt pattern instantly

 How to draft the circle skirt pattern

 In the images below you can see simple instructions on how to draw the life-size pattern.
 For more a detailed drafting description, please follow this post.
+In this blog post, you can learn more about the underlying math and construction principles.

 Keep in mind, that you are going to draw one half of the FRONT/BACK pattern piece.
 Make sure that you: transfer the pattern twice.
 Place the pattern on fabric fold.